CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

   ...
 ```

-During training, it is necessary to sort the corresponding frames for each optical flow groundtruth.
-However, this sorting process is time-consuming and is repeated for every training epoch.
-To reduce the training time, pre-sorting the relevant events and saving them in a separate folder can significantly reduce training time.
-By doing this, we can directly load the relevant events from the pre-sorted files, eliminating the need for repeated sorting during each epoch.
+During training, it is necessary to create the event bins for each optical flow groundtruth.
+However, this binning process is time-consuming and is repeated for every training epoch.
+To reduce the training time, pre-binning the relevant events and saving them in a separate folder can significantly reduce training time.
+By doing this, we can directly load the relevant events from the pre-binned files, eliminating the need for repeated binning during each epoch.

 ## 3.2.
 Running the code